 Good mathematical knowledge in is an advantage

-The master's programme in Software Engineering consists of an individual research project (master's thesis) of 60 ECTS credits, and courses of 60 ECTS credits.
+The master's programme in Software Engineering consists of 120 ECTS and includes an individual research project (master's thesis) and courses.
+Masters's thesis can be 30 og 60 ECTS credits.

 The following courses are compulsory:

 DAT251 Modern Software Development Methods (taught at HVL)

 The courses in the course part must be on 200- and 300-level.
 The courses are selected in cooperation with the supervisor to give a good foundation to work on the master project.
 10 ECTS on 100-level can be included in the degree if the supervisor accepts.

 Recommended study plan:

 3.semester Thesis Thesis Thesis (alternative ELECTIVE courses if Master's thesis are 30 ECTS)